The Scandinavian Superman,

 Siegel and Shuster understood that instinctively, because they lived it.

-Søndergaard and Kristiansen understood it too, because Scandinavia in the shadow
+Søndergaard and Kristiansen understood it too, because Scandinavia in the

-languages that most of his readers will never learn.
+in languages that most of his readers will never learn.

 by Teddy Kristiansen and Niels Søndergaard